BVLC/caffe/examples/imagenet/readme.md

 -------------

 Hope you liked this recipe!
-Many researchers have gone further since the ILSVRC 2012 challenge, changing the network architecture and/or finetuning the various parameters in the network.
+Many researchers have gone further since the ILSVRC 2012 challenge, changing the network architecture and/or fine-tuning the various parameters in the network to address new data and tasks.
-**Caffe allows one to explore different network choices  more easily, by simply writing different prototxt files** - isn't that exciting?
+**Caffe lets you explore different network choices more easily by simply writing different prototxt files** - isn't that exciting?

-And since now you have a trained network, check out how to use it with the Python interface: [Running Pretrained ImageNet](../../getting_pretrained_models.html).
+And since now you have a trained network, check out how to use it with the Python interface for [classifying ImageNet](http://nbviewer.ipython.org/github/BVLC/caffe/blob/master/examples/classification.ipynb).